113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   <dt>--tag-names(required)</dt>
   <dd>Comma separated list of tag names</dd>
   <dt>--resource-id</dt>
-  <dd>The CRN of the resource from which the tags are going to be detached; for classic infrastructure resources, it is the ID of the resource</dd>
+  <dd>The CRN of the resource from which the tags are going to be detached; for classic infrastructure resources, it is the ID of the resource.
+You can obtain the CRN or the ID of the resource using 'ibmcloud resource search' command.</dd>
   <dt>--resource-type</dt>
   <dd>The resource type of the classic infrastructure resource from which the tags are going to be detached; this parameter is required if attaching a tag to a classic infrastructure resource.
 Possible values for --resource-type are: SoftLayer_Virtual_DedicatedHost, SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress, SoftLayer_Network_Vlan, SoftLayer_Network_Vlan_Firewall and SoftLayer_Virtual_Guest. </dd>
 </dl>